Dual Chemical Threat Lurks in Store BeveragesUpdated: July 21, 2017Healthy Living

 As If DNA Damage Wasn’t Enough …

-Mix sodium benzoate with ascorbic acid and other sources of vitamin C like you typically find in carbonated beverages/children’s juice boxes /lemonade mixes and what do you get?
+Mix sodium benzoate with ascorbic acid (synthetic Vitamin C) like you typically find in carbonated beverages/children’s juice boxes /lemonade mixes and what do you get?

 Benzene – EPA Class A carcinogen!